fac30/Client-Server-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 <br>

-## Here's a summary of how client-side interaction works:
+## Here's a summary of how client-side interaction of the site works:

 1. **Client-Side (`index.html` and embedded JavaScript)**:
    - The user interacts with the chat interface in the browser.